vercel/next.js/examples/next-forms/README.md

 # Building Web Forms with Next.js Example

-Next.js and Vercel provide you with an all-in solution for hosting web forms and handling submissions with serverless functions.
-This example helps you set up a working environment for building forms with Next.js and Vercel.js.
+This example shows how you can build forms with Next.js.

 ## Deploy your own